Introduction to Docker Containers

 It’s isolated from the host OS and is the environment in which we deploy and run our app.
 This isolation means the environment for our application running in development is the same as in production.

-What is the Stackable Unification File System (Unionfs)
+What is the Stackable Unification File System (Unionfs

 Unionfs: A Stackable Unification File System

-Unionfs is a file system that allows you to stack several directories, called branches, in such a way that it appears as if the content is merged.
+is a file system that allows you to stack several directories, called branches, in such a way that it appears as if the content is merged.
 It works on top of other file systems and came into existence because containers need a more efficient way to share physical memory segments than conventional file systems.

 UnionFS : A File System of a Container

-Though the content appears merged, it is kept physically separate.
-Unionfs allows you to add and remove branches as you build out your file system.
+allows you to add and remove branches as you build out your file system.

 Base image and parent image

-• Base image: an image that uses the Docker scratch image (empty container that doesn’t create a file system layer).
-This type of image assumes the app can directly use the host OS kernel.
+image (empty container that doesn’t create a file system layer).
+This type of image assumes the app can directly use the host OS kernel.- Allow us more control over the contents of the final image.

-• Parent image: an image that your image is based on.
+- Parent image: an image that your image is based on.

-• Most dockerfiles start from a parent image since they are already based on an OS and other components installed we would need.
+- Most dockerfiles start from a parent image since they are already based on an OS and other components installed we would need.

 What is a Dockerfile?